It is important to remember that even though you might think you have a great idea for a business, it is only the beginning.

 Limited Liability Companies or LLCs were introduced in the US in the 1970s.
 Their popularity has steadily grown over the years.

-Its limited nature makes the LLC attractive to business owners who appreciate its liability protection, taxation options unique, and flexibility in management.
+Its limited nature makes the LLC attractive to business owners who appreciate its liability protection, unique taxation options, and management flexibility.

 It also offers a simpler bookkeeping process than other corporations.